micheleriva/proposal-array-parallelMap-parallelFilter/README.md

 ## What about ParallelReduce?

 With reduce, things can get more complicated.
-The reduce operation can guarantee a deterministic result only when operating on operations closed under the associative property, i.e:
+The reduce operation can guarantee a deterministic result only when operating under the associative property, i.e:

 ```js
 const associativeBinaryOperationResult = [1,2,3,4].reduce((x, y) => x + y); // Will always output 10